Deducteam/lambdapi/README.md

 ============================================================

-Lambdapi is an implementation of the λΠ-calculus modulo rewriting, which is the system of Dedukit (https://github.com/Deducteam/Dedukti).
+Lambdapi is an implementation of the λΠ-calculus modulo rewriting, which is the system of Dedukti (https://github.com/Deducteam/Dedukti).

 Dependencies and compilation
 ----------------------------